RichieGarafola/CustomForexWatchlistApp/README.md

 The script allows the user to select multiple symbols and timeframes, and customize the chart type, color, and display settings.
 The available chart types are candlestick, Heikin Ashi, and line charts.
 The script also allows the user to show the current price and a price line chart, which plots the symbol's price over time on a separate y-axis.

+Overall, the app is a useful tool for investors and traders who want to quickly analyze financial data and track market trends.

+---

 ### Select Symbols and Timeframe
 In the sidebar, you can select one or more symbols from the list provided.
 You can also select a timeframe for the data to be displayed, from options ranging from 1 day to max.